 I’ve been married for nearly a decade.
 Don’t ask me where the time went.
-Somewhere between a move to Hawaii, a switch in careers, a baby, and a new house (more details coming soon!) – somehow we have created this beautiful little life together.
+Somewhere between a move to Hawaii, a switch in careers, a baby, and a new house – somehow we have created this beautiful little life together.
 And it has been ten years.
-As we get closer to our ten year wedding anniversary, I can’t help but think about what my wedding redo would look like.
+As we get closer to our ten-year wedding anniversary, I can’t help but think about what my wedding redo would look like.

 If you’re a bride that got married before the Pinterest era, I’m talking to you too.